-- Enquiry with management and those charged with governance (including the Audit Committee) regarding any known or suspected instances of fraud: - Obtaining an understanding of the Group's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these; - Obtaining an understanding of how cash can be fraudulently taken out of the Group, and how other assets (including stock) can be misappropriated; and
+- Enquiry with management and those charged with governance (including the Audit Committee) regarding any known or suspected instances of fraud; - Obtaining an understanding of the Group's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these; - Obtaining an understanding of how cash can be fraudulently taken out of the Group, and how other assets (including stock) can be misappropriated; and

-Based on our risk assessment, we considered the areas most susceptible to fraud to be:
+Based on our risk assessment, we considered the areas most susceptible to fraud to be

-- revenue recognition; - posting of inappropriate manual journal entries; and - adoption of undue management bias in accounting estimates and judgements.
+- Revenue recognition and posting of unusual combination of journal entries to revenue to improve results; and - adoption of undue management bias in accounting estimates and judgements.